Lluisbo123/Copia-ur_rtde/doc/examples/examples.rst

    rtde_control.moveL({-0.143, -0.435, 0.20, -0.001, 3.12, 0.04}, 0.5, 0.2);

-When you execute your ur_rtde application it will simply wait for you to press play on the controller in order to start, unless you use the FLAG_EXT_CAP_NO_WAIT, in which case the interface will be initialized, but cannot be used before the program is running on the controller.
+When you execute your ur_rtde application it will simply wait for you to press play on the controller in order to start, unless you use the FLAG_NO_WAIT, in which case the interface will be initialized, but cannot be used before the program is running on the controller.
 Notice! you must have the ExternalControl node as a part of the program and it must be setup with the correct IP of the computer that you want to control the robot from (This can be changed under
 Installation tab -> URCaps -> ExternalControl).